 and Transport Properties of Fluids, for more details.

 FACTS: This is my cooling tower analysis program.
 It comes with several input files and an Excel® spreadsheet containing coefficients for several common fills.
-FACTS now has a rudimentary GUI but will still run in batch mode (drop one of the sample INP files onto the EXE) FACTS1000.zip Please feel free to make suggestions as I continue to develop the user interface.
+FACTS now has a rudimentary GUI but will still run in batch mode (drop one of the sample INP files onto the EXE) FACTS912.zip I have recently added the feature of drawing the tower and labeling the dimensions.
+Please feel free to make suggestions as I continue to develop the user interface.
 See my book, Evaporative Cooling, for more details.

 Mathematical functions for Excel®:

 This is an Excel® Add-In that includes random numbers, interpolation

 (linear 1D and 2D, nonlinear, and cubic spline), simultaneous

 equations, linear least-squares, and linear least-squares with linear